souXDXD/allinone/README.md

 CPU Temp: 38.4'C (max: 43'C)
 SSD Temp: 44'C (max: 58'C)

 Pi-hole UP
 WLAN Interface AP Mode, 192.168.50.1
 Transmission Running, 192.168.1.201:9092
-Memory Card        33 GB left (55.9% free of 59 GB) SSD (/mnt/ssd)     38 GB left (8.1% free of 469 GB)
+Memory Card 33 GB left (55.9% free of 59 GB)
+SSD (/mnt/ssd) 38 GB left (8.1% free of 469 GB)

-Notes -
+Notes

-The script does not send data anywhere — it only shows info on your terminal.
+The script does not send data anywhere — all output is local

-Local IP addresses (e.g., 192.168.x.x) are safe; they are visible only inside your home network.
+Local IPs (e.g., 192.168.x.x) are safe and only visible on your network

+Works best on Raspberry Pi OS or any Debian-based distro